dart-lang/site-www/src/codelabs/null-safety.md

 [`late` keyword]( /null-safety/understanding-null-safety#late-variables).

-When you put `late` in front of a variable declaration, that tells Dart that all of the following are true:
+When you put `late` in front of a variable declaration, that tells Dart the following:

 -   Don't assign that variable a value yet.
 -   You *will* assign it a value later.
 -   You'll make sure that the variable has a value *before* the variable is used.

-If you declare a variable `late` and the variable is read before it's assigned a value, a `LateInitializationError` is thrown to tell you what went wrong.
+If you declare a variable `late` and the variable is read before it's assigned a value, a `LateInitializationError` is thrown.

-### Example: Practice using late
+### Exercise: Using late

 Try using the `late` keyword to correct the following code.
 For a little extra fun afterward, try commenting out the line that sets `description`!